nemanjadjekic/nemanjadjekic/README.md

 ### Hi there 👋

+:computer: Software Engineer

+:penguin: *Unix Nerd

+:mortar_board: Currently improving my knowledge in PCB design

+:zap: Like to play with Web and Mobile App development in free time

 <!--
 **nemanjadjekic/nemanjadjekic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.